-If your organization already has a plan in place, you are on-schedule.
+If your organization already has a plan in place, you are on schedule.
 However, most have not even begun planning and should start as soon as possible.
 To begin the planning process, organizations should conduct an inventory of IPv4 addresses on their network and how they are used, assess devices for IPv6 compatibility, and begin developing a plan focused to IPv6 endpoints and individual device addresses.
-This is also only prudent planning for the future in general, for as soon as IPv6 becomes the standard, IPv4 will eventually go away, leaving organizations still using it off the Internet all together.
+This is also only prudent planning for the future in general, for as soon as IPv6 becomes the standard, IPv4 will eventually go away, leaving organizations still using it off the Internet altogether.

-Other benefits, aside from staying online and on the Internet, can be found by planning and implementing today as well.
-There are advantages to being on the latest technology, especially when older technology cannot utilize it like in this case.
-Being able to handle IPv6 traffic means everyone else that can view IPv6 connections will use your organization, and not another organization lacking behind.
-It also reduces risk and cost by integrating the move now with other and future projects, rather than continuing using the IPv4 standard now, then reworking everything all over again later.
+Other benefits, aside from staying online and on the Internet, can be found by planning and implementing today.
+There are advantages to being on the latest technology, especially when older technology cannot utilize it – as in this case.
+Being able to handle IPv6 traffic means everyone else that can view IPv6 connections will use your organization, and not another organization lagging behind.
+It also reduces risk and cost by integrating the move now with other and future projects, rather than continuing using the IPv4 standard now, then reconfiguring everything all over again later.

 IPv6 Migration Challenges

-Migrating your organization to IPv6 will take significant time and effort.
+Migrating your organization to IPv6 will take time and effort, but can be made much easier with reasonable planning.
 Tools like IPAM will become standard, but it will also greatly depend on your own knowledge of your system, and how thoroughly you planned.
 There are several factors to consider when planning your migration.